-On completion of the experiential learning, the Final Evaluation Form must be signed by an authorized person and (or mentor) the employees official stamp placed on the document, and declaration letter that training was successfully completed.
+On completion of the WIL, the Final Evaluation Form must be signed by an authorized person and (or mentor) the employers official stamp placed on the document, and declaration letter that training was successfully completed.

-The employer must return the prescribed evaluation form of experience acquired in which it is stated that the student has met the requirements of the experiential learning, and he/she be considered for a diploma to Department: Hospitality, Tourism & PR Management in the Faculty of Human Sciences.
+The employer must return the prescribed evaluation form of experience acquired in which it is stated that the student has met the requirements of the WIL, and he/she be considered for a National Diploma to Department: Tourism and Integrated Communication in the Faculty of Human Sciences.